auriq/essentia_docs/source/reference/manpages/udb.spec.rst

   #   o IS - 32-bit signed integer.
   #   o IP - v4/v6 address.
   # o Column Atr's are:
-  #   o TKEY - Mark a single column as the table's default sort key
-  #            (e.g., time).
-This is for convenience only.
-Sort column(s)
-  #            can be selected at run time via aq_udb.
   #   o +KEY - Mark a column as part of a merge key.
 Merge key is checked
   #            during import.
 If the key in a pending import row is not
   #            found in any existing row, the row will be added as new.